QuantiusBenignus/BlahST/README.md

 * (For users of the multi-lingual models, replace `wsi` above with `wsiml` and if using a whisperfile, add the `-w` flag, i.e. `/home/yourusername/.local/bin/wsi -w` ).
 Finally, to sample the LLM functions, replace `wsi` with `wsiAI`.
 * Press the keys you wish to assign to the shortcut.
 * Click OK to save the shortcut.
- The hotkey to stop speech recording should be done similarly with another key combo and the command `pkill --signal 2 rec`.
+ The hotkey to stop speech recording should be done similarly with another key combo and the command `pkill rec`.
 </details>

 <details>